Does life insurance cost more for the hearing impaired?

 Let’s look at some of the more common types of hearing loss which won’t affect what you pay for a life insurance policy.
 The more common types of hearing impairment which won’t affect your life insurance premium include:

-• Sensoineural Hearing Loss – Generally occurs when the inner ear is damaged – this is usually a permanent condition caused by consistent exposure to loud noise or the result of the normal aging process.
+• Sensorineural Hearing Loss – Generally occurs when the inner ear is damaged – this is usually a permanent condition caused by consistent exposure to loud noise or the result of the normal aging process.

-• Mixed Hearing Loss – Consists of some form or degree of the above described hearing loss types
+• Mixed Hearing Loss – Consists of some form or degree of the above hearing loss types

 • Ruptured Ear Drum – Caused by a sudden blast of loud noise, ear infection, physical trauma such as being poked in the ear by an object or a sudden change in pressure